 By Sarah Henley, NextUp Comedy

-We love to laugh and we love to watch comedians at local comedy clubs, and at special events like the Edinburgh Fringe.
+We love to laugh and we love to watch comedians at our local comedy theater, and at special events like the Edinburgh Fringe.
 We also watch comedy TV series, Hollywood movies and, particularly as busy parents we find our favourite comedians on YouTube when we have time to relax.